Venezuela’s Guaido, protesters urge military to reject Maduro | Malay Mail

 Millions have been left in poverty, while 2.3 million more have fled the country, unleashing a migration crisis in South America.

-Yesterday’s protest, a two-hour strike, aimed to “demand that the armed forces side with the people” after bloody clashes following protests last week left more than 40 people dead and 850 incarcerated.
+Yesterday’s protest is a two-hour strike, aimed to “demand that the armed forces side with the people”, after bloody clashes following protests last week left more than 40 people dead and 850 incarcerated.

 He accused the “oligarchy” in neighbouring Colombia of being behind an attempt by military deserters to drive a wedge between him and the armed forces — which are key to his hold on power.

 He has also cracked down on the foreign media working in Venezuela.
-Two French reporters have been detained and two Chilean journalists were deported Wednesday.
+Two French reporters and a Colombian photographer have been detained and two Chilean journalists were deported Wednesday.

 “Do you want a puppet of the gringos to govern Venezuela?”
 Maduro asked the soldiers, referring to Guaido.